YordanGeorgiev/qto/doc/md/features_doc.md

 ### 1.3.
 Related documentation
 This document is part of the qto application documentation-set, which contains the following documents:
- - ReadMe - the initial readme file of the project
+ - readme - the initial readme file of the project
- - Concepts - contains the concepts of the application
+ - concepts_doc - contains the concepts of the application
- - UserStories - the collection of userstories used to describe "what is desired"
+ - userstories_doc - the collection of userstories used to describe "what is desired"
  - SystemGuide - architecture and System description
  - DevOps Guide - a guide for the developers and devops operators
  - Installation Guide - a guide for installation of the application